 The exceptional nature of Charles Spurgeon’s gifts is undeniable (as his sermons demonstrate).
 However, in response to the above question, Spurgeon provides a different answer:

 If we had the Spirit sealing our ministry with power, it would signify very little about talent.
 Men might be poor and uneducated, their words might be broken and ungrammatical; but if the might of the Spirit attended them, the humblest evangelist would be more successful than the most learned divine, or the most eloquent of preachers.

 After reading this quote, I imagined Spurgeon mounting the Metropolitan’s pulpit, where he customarily repeated to himself, “I believe in the Holy Spirit.
 I believe in the Holy Spirit.
 I believe. . . .”
-Such has been my own practice over the last decade of preaching, following Spurgeon’s example (the only part of Spurgeon that I can effectively emulate).
+Such has been my own practice, following Spurgeon’s example (the only part of Spurgeon that I can effectively emulate).
 Herein is a lesson.
 Mental strength and eloquence of speech (for those of you who possess them) may gather large crowds and earn you recognition, but it is only the power of the Spirit that can reach into a human soul to bring transformation.
-And this, my friends, is what our nation and world needs the most: genuine gospel transformation.
+And this, my friends, is what our nation and world need the most: genuine gospel transformation.

 The Reality of Renewal

 Spurgeon’s ministry was devoted to revival; he would settle for nothing less.
 In his own words, “Death and condemnation to a church that is not yearning after the Spirit, and crying and groaning until the Spirit has wrought mightily in their midst.”
 In order for this to happen, however, Spurgeon realized that the Spirit needed to first engage his own soul.
 Therefore, in his sermon titled “My Prayer,” he remarks: